facebookresearch/ParlAI/projects/wizard_of_wikipedia/README.md

 The ParlAI MTurk collection scripts are also
 [made available](https://github.com/facebookresearch/ParlAI/tree/master/parlai/mturk/tasks/wizard_of_wikipedia),
-for those interested in replication, analysis, or additional data collection
+for those interested in replication, analysis, or additional data collection.
+The MTurk task for evaluating pre-trained models is made available in this directory.

 ## Leaderboard